isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-01-11-post-kelly-and-walsh-purveyor-publisher-and-printer.md

 Although Kelly & Walsh began publishing in Singapore as early as 1887, it did not print its own books until the firm set up a printing and book-binding department in January 1899.
 Prior to that, all of its printing work was contracted to commercial printers such as the Singapore and Straits Printing Office, Koh Yew Hean Press and Fraser & Neave.
 The firm’s printing business expanded in 1904[^12] when it established a facility at 194 Orchard Road (where Paragon shopping centre stands today) to print its own publications as well as external jobs such as government orders.

-In 1924, Kelly & Walsh sold off its printing press to its competitor Fraser & Neave.
+Unfortunately, Kelly & Walsh’s printing business suffered: intense market competition and depressed prices compelled the firm to sell off its printing plant to competitor Fraser & Neave in 1924.
+Kelly & Walsh returned to outsourcing its printing jobs to commercial printers like Malayan Publishing
+House, Liang Brothers and Jitts & Co.

 <span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;"><b>SOME WORKS BY KELLY & WALSH</b>
 <br><br>